MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteRename.md

 ### -ValidationOnly

-Specify to verify that the site address can be changed.
+Verifies that the site address can be changed.

 ```yaml
 Type: SwitchParameter